open-and-sustainable/prismaid/docs/installation-setup.md

 ![Terminal app for drafting project configuration file](https://raw.githubusercontent.com/ricboer0/prismaid/main/figures/terminal.gif)

 A web-based initializer is also availeble on the [Review Configurator](review-configurator) page.

-### Literature Preparation
-Follow documented protocols for literature search and identification, such as [PRISMA 2020](https://doi.org/10.1136/bmj.n71).
-You may remove non-essential sections, like reference lists, abstracts, and introductions, which typically do not contribute relevant information.
-Exercise caution when including review articles unless necessary, as they can complicate analysis.

-Removing unnecessary content helps reduce costs and resource usage and may improve model performance, as excessive information can [negatively affect](https://arxiv.org/abs/2404.08865) analysis outcomes.

-Additionally, the tool supports integration with Zotero, allowing you to incorporate collections and groups of literature manuscripts directly into the review process.
-For more details on this feature, see the [Zotero Integration](https://open-and-sustainable.github.io/prismaid/using-prismaid.html#zotero-integration) section.

-**<span class="blink">ATTENTION</span>**: This tool provides methods to convert PDFs and other manuscript formats into text.
-However, due to limitations inherent in the PDF format, these conversions might be imperfect. **Please manually check any converted manuscripts for completeness before further processing.** Special attention may be required to ensure accuracy.

 ### Use in Jupyter Notebooks
 When using versions <= 0.6.6 it is not possible to disable the prompt asking the user's confirmatiom to proceed with the review, leading Jupyter notebooks to crash the python engine and to the impossibility to run reviews with single models (in ensemble reviews, on the contrary, confirmation requests are automatically disabled).